South Africa denies supporting Russia's war – DW – 05/15/2023

 Ramaphosa expressed "disappointment" with Brigety's "undiplomatic" handling of the matter.
 The presidency said the remarks had undermined "the spirit of cooperation and partnership that characterized the recent engagements between the US government and South Africa.

-Steenhuisen said in his statement that Brigety's declaration that war materials and ammunition were loaded onto sanctioned Russian ship is a chilling and deeply troubling confirmation that Ramaphosa and his government are actively involved in the Russia's war on Ukraine.
+Steenhuisen said in his statement that Brigety's declaration that war materials and ammunition were loaded onto sanctioned Russian ship was chilling and deeply troubling confirmation that Ramaphosa and his government are actively involved in the Russia's war on Ukraine.

-"This development proves not only that South Africa is not non-aligned in Russia's war on Ukraine but that President Ramaphosa and his government have already lied to South Africa and the world about our country's involvement in this devastating conflict," Steenhuisen said.
+"This development proves not only that South Africa is not non-aligned in Russia's war on Ukraine but that President Ramaphosa and his government have already lied to South Africa and the world about our country's involvement in this devastating conflict," the opposition leader said.

 "With our economy on its knees and rampant unemployment, the ANC is now forsaking South Africa's last chance at economic renewal based solely on greed and personal interest."